-Summer’s coming (we promise) and here's a common scenario with the average homeowner: They’re sitting in their house, minding their own business, having a bowl of popcorn and watching a movie, when suddenly he/she hears terrible sound; drip... drip... drip.
-They turn their head to see the cat licking at a puddle that's gradually forming on the dining room floor.
+Summer’s coming (we promise) and here's a common scenario with the average homeowner: They’re sitting in their house, minding their own business, having a bowl of popcorn and watching their favorite TV show, when they notice that awful sound; drip... drip... drip.
+They look over to see the cat licking at a puddle that's gradually forming on the kitchen floor.
 Just like that, the mood changes: Anxiety, stress, and that ”oh brother!” feeling.
 How did the leak start?; water heater, leaky toilet, shower, faucet?
 Nope – the air conditioning equipment may be frozen.
-This can occur anywhere, from Miami to Thailand, regardless of climate.
+This can occur anywhere, from Miami to Timbuktu, regardless of weather.

 Why Air Conditioners Freeze

-The evaporator coil is the component of a central A/C unit that actually freezes.
+When a central air conditioner freezes up, what actually freezes is the condenser unit's evaporator coil.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Miami area home.
-The two main reasons why the evaporator coil may freeze:
+There are two primary reasons the evaporator coil may freeze:

 - Low refrigerant

-Either way, the result is that the air conditioner's evaporator coil cannot operate to properly transfer heat, and in effect 'overcools' itself.
+Either way, the outcome is that the air conditioner's evaporator coil does not properly transfer heat, and in effect 'overcools' itself.
 The net effect of this super-cooling is condensation (that's water formation), and finally ice forms from that condensation as it cools below the freezing point.
-In short, the A/C just turned into an old-school icebox.
+In other words, the A/C just turned into an old-school icebox.

 What Can You Do When Your A/C Freezes?

 - Check to ensure that the airflow around your system is unrestricted.
 Replace the furnace or air handler's filter as well as any return air filters.
-Open all the registers completely and ensure that they are not blocked by furniture or curtains.
+Open all the registers completely and confirm that they are not obstructed by furniture or curtains.

 What Does it Cost to Repair?